merriammassey/employee-tracker/README.md

 ## Purpose

-This app was desirned to allow a business owner to view and manage the departments, roles, and employees in their company.
+This app was designed to allow a business owner to view and manage the departments, roles, and employees in their company.

 ## Built With